mobtomc/frontend-nodeapi/README.md

 ## About React for Node API

 This project focus on CRUD operations in React.js.It is created to teach you how to connect a frontend to a backend or how a frontend can consume data from a backedn.
-If you don't know how to develope a backend with Node.js, Express, and MongoDB, check this video https://youtu.be/9OfL9H6AmhQ
+If you don't know how to develope a backend with Node.js, Express, and MongoD

 ### Application Features
 Create, Read, Update and Delete data from API